Noncardiac surgery in patients with mitral or aortic regurgitation

 The diagnosis of valve disease may have been previously established or a cardiac murmur may be auscultated during the preoperative examination.
 The quality, intensity, timing, and location of the murmur help distinguish a pathologic from a functional murmur but are of limited utility for evaluation of the severity or functional consequences of valve regurgitation.
-If a systolic murmur Grade 3 or greater or any diastolic murmur is present on preoperative examination, an echocardiogram is appropriate.
-The findings also should be correlated clinically with symptoms.
-(See "Auscultation of cardiac murmurs" and "Physiologic and pharmacologic maneuvers in the differential diagnosis of heart murmurs and sounds".)
+If valvular heart disease is suspected due to symptoms, a murmur auscultated on physical exam, or incidental findings on chest imaging or non-invasive imaging, then an echocardiogram is appropriate and findings should be correlated clinically with symptoms and evaluation .
+(See "Auscultation of cardiac murmurs in adults" and "Physiologic and pharmacologic maneuvers in the differential diagnosis of heart murmurs and sounds".)

 The following perioperative issues are of particular concern in certain subgroups of patients:

-●The type of the procedure performed along with the presence of a prosthetic valve (or prosthetic material used in valve repair) will determine whether antimicrobial prophylaxis is indicated for bacterial endocarditis.
-(See "Antimicrobial prophylaxis for bacterial endocarditis".)
+●For patients who have undergone a prior valve intervention, the type of the noncardiac procedure to be performed (eg, dental) along with the presence of a prosthetic valve will determine whether antimicrobial prophylaxis is indicated for bacterial endocarditis.
+(See "Antimicrobial prophylaxis for the prevention of bacterial endocarditis".)